Profiles in Nigerien Artisanry: The Artists of Niamey

 - 13 video interviews of about 13 minutes each ; totalling nearly 3 hours

 Interview 1: Illia Addoh – Museum Director

 Interview 7: Ɗan Iya – Woven Chair Vendor

 Interview 13: Yazi Dogo

-Lori De Lucia (Filming, Production, Editing, Web Design) John Hutchison (Conception and Coordination) Yazi Dogo (Ajami Transcription Coordinator) Mansour Yazi Dogo (Production Assistant) Ibro Chekaraou (Latin Transcription) Jessica Choi (Photography) Peter Quella (Project Administrator)
+Mustapha Kurfi (Producer) Lori De Lucia (Filming, Production, Editing, Web Design) John Hutchison (Conception and Coordination) Yazi Dogo (Ajami Transcription Coordinator) Mansour Yazi Dogo (Production Assistant) Ibro Chekaraou (Latin Transcription) Jessica Choi (Photography) Peter Quella (Project Manager)